ke0ff/IC900_DUClone/README.md

 # IC900_DUClone
 Display clone to replace the LCD ICs/Glass of the original ICOM IC-900 controller

-Current state of SW: Symbol map created.
-Mechanization of the internal structure of the uPD7225 in SW is progressing (60% complete).
+Current state of SW: Initial IC-900 DVT compete.
+Full DVT and IC-900 RDU Clone DVT has yet to complete.

 Current state of HW: Initial Concept: